The Star that Changed Colour

 Speaker: Adam McMaster

-My research interests include astrophysical transients, time-domain astronomy, and applications of machine learning to the classification of astronomical data.
+My research interests include astrophysical transients, variable phenomena across the universe, and the application of machine learning techniques to the analysis and classification of large astronomical datasets.